You’re watching TV, and suddenly, your dog starts nibbling you.

-It’s best to take initiative when your dog’s a pup.
-If your dog starts nibbling, don’t let him continue.
-Even if your dog huffs at you.
+It’s best to take the initiative when your dog’s a pup.
+If your dog starts nibbling, don’t let him continue, even if your dog huffs at you.

 Have a collection of chewy toys for him to chew on.

-You should also make initiatives for him to play with other dogs.
+It would help if you also made initiatives for him to play with other dogs.
 This will help him understand that biting has repercussions.

 If you let him make a habit, he won’t understand how much human skin can handle it.
 He might end up biting someone else.

 Dogs have to be taught that this is not acceptable behavior.
 It’ll help you to prevent future accidents.

 5 Ways to Get Rid of The Nibbling Habit

 We know; nibbling looks adorable.
 It’s hard to say no to our doe-eyed babies.
 But it’s essential for the safety of all.

 The earlier you put a stop, the better.

 Here are five ways you can help your dog stop nibbling.